Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML

+If joint encoding gave significant test-time improvement over non-joint encoding, then this would suggest that rapid learning of the test-time task is taking place, as task specific information is being utilized to influence the model's decision function.
+However, on analyzing results in prior literature, this improvement appears to be minimal.
+Indeed, in e.g. Matching Networks \citep{vinyals2016matching}, using joint encoding one reaches 44.2\% accuracy on MiniImageNet-5way-1shot, whereas with independent encoding one obtains 41.2\%: a small difference.
 More refined models suggest the gap is even smaller.
-For instance, in \cite{chen2019closer}, many methods for one shot learning were re-implemented and studied, and baselines without joint encoding achieved 48.24\% accuracy in MiniImageNet-5way-1shot, whilst other models using joint encoding such as Relation Net \cite{sung2018learning} achieves very similar accuracy of 49.31\% (they also report MAML, at 46.47\%).
-As a result, we believe that the dominant mode of ``feature reuse'' rather than ``rapid learning'' is what has currently dominated both MAML-styled optimization based metalearning \textit{and} model based metalearning.
+For instance, in \citet{chen2019closer}, many methods for one shot learning were re-implemented and studied, and baselines without joint encoding achieved 48.24\% accuracy in MiniImageNet-5way-1shot, whilst other models using joint encoding such as Relation Net \citep{sung2018learning} achieve very similar accuracy of 49.31\% (they also report MAML, at 46.47\%).
+As a result, we believe that the dominant mode of ``feature reuse'' rather than ``rapid learning'' is what has currently dominated both MAML-styled optimization based meta-learning \textit{and} model based meta-learning.